CentralLabFacilities/bonsai/docs/source/general/skills.rst

    * - ``ExitStatus.SUCCESS()``
      - Is used when skill ended successfully.
    * - ``ExitStatus.ERROR()``
-     - | An error or something unexpected occured while trying
+     - | An error or something unexpected occurred while trying
        | to execute the skill.
    * - ``ExitStatus.FATAL()``
-     - | The skill could not be configurated and is not running.
+     - | The skill could not be configured and is not running.
        | Usually, you won't need this one since the init()
        | already sends the FATAL token if something went wrong.
    * - ``ExitStatus.LOOP()``